Stein's method and the rank distribution of random matrices over finite fields: Appendix

 \section{Appendix}

-The main purpose of this appendix is to give an algebraic proof of Lemma \ref{qtoX} in the special case that $m=0$.
-The proof assumes familiarity with rational canonical forms of matrices (that is the theory of Jordan forms over finite fields), and with cycle index generating functions.
-Background on these topics can be found in \cite{F1} or \cite{St}, or in the survey \cite{F2}.
+The main purpose of this appendix is to give an algebraic proof of Lemma~\ref{qtoX} in the special case that $m=0$.
+The proof assumes familiarity with rational canonical forms of matrices (i.e., the theory of Jordan forms over finite fields), and with cycle index generating functions.
+Background on these topics can be found in \cite {F1} or \cite{St}, or in the survey \cite{F2}.